owaits/ScreenMonkey.Help/reference/clipTypes/EffectsGenerator/ScriptingLanguageReference.md

 Color scheme definitions can appear anywhere in your script, although convention is to put them at the start.
 Scheme definitions are not indexed must appear in palette order.
 To change the palette order change the order of the definitions.

 #### Color Scheme Definition
+Specify values between 0 and 255 for each of red, green, blue.

     COLOR({red},{green},{blue});

-When defining Color scheme, the background Color can be specified.

 #### Background Color Definition
+When defining Color scheme, the background Color can also be specified.

     BACKGROUND({red},{green},{blue});

 #### Color Scheme Example

-The following is an example of a full Color scheme definition block including all 4 palette Colors:
+The following is an example of a full color scheme definition block including all 4 palette colors:

 ![](../../../images/ColorsAdded.png)